apertium/apertium-on-github/README.md

 when `add-contributors.sh` will give members of the organization `write` access to repositories they have committed to in the past.

+##### Teams

+Members of the `apertium` organization can organize themselves into `teams`.
+A `team` and its membership can be private or public, but for Apertium, it is preferable to have all `teams` public.
+A `team` can:
+- have a `team` homepage
+- plan projects using GitHub's projects interface
+- be mentioned as '@xyz-team' in discussions

+A member of the PMC can grant `write` permissions for specific repositories to an entire `team`.
+Current and future `members` of the `team` will have those permissions as long as they are not revoked by a member of the PMC.

+Upon request, a member of the PMC can make `members` of a `team` into `team maintainers`.
+The privileges of a `team maintainer` are:
+- adding or removing `members` of the `team`
+- giving or revoking the `team` access to repositories

 #### Repositories

 ##### Permissions